coingaming/moon-light/docs/app/client/alert/descriptions/WithIcon.md

 title: With Icons
 ---

-You may add optional icons to the `Title` and `Message` subcomponents.
+You may add optional icons to the `Title` and `Message` sub-components.